DAIRY PRODUCTS

 Cream And Butter.
 Whole milk separates if left standing for several hours or more.
 The liquid part is called milk and goes to the bottom.
 On top is the fat, which is called cream.

-If the cream is whipped or churned for an hour at least, it changes form and becomes butter.
-This is actually an interesting chemical reaction.
+If the cream is whipped or churned for an hour at least, its chemical structure changes and it becomes butter.
 Butter is very similar to cream, but is much harder at room temperature and can be more easily spread on foods like bread.
-Butter is not quite as healthful as the original cream because the chemical reaction needed to make it destroys a little of the creamÕs beautiful structure.
-However, butter and cream are both excellent fats, especially if the cows are allowed to graze freely.

 In this case, the butter and cream have a rich texture that contains a good quantity of omega-3 fatty acids that are much needed today.
 Sadly, if one pasteurizes the cream or butter, much of this is destroyed.
 If possible, always use raw butter and cream and do not cook them.
 If they are to be added to a dish, cook the rest of the dish and add the cream at the end.

 CHEESES

-Cheese is made in special ways that change the properties of the milk substantially The process varies, but is basically the following:
+Cheese is made in special ways that change the properties of the milk substantially.
+The process varies, but is basically the following:

+3. The product is left overnight, and sometimes for much longer.
 The result is called curds and whey.
 Both are nutritionally rich.
 The curds are more solid and contain more protein.
-They are also far more difficult to digest without the whey.
-The other product, whey, is usually watery, richer in certain sugars and has a sweeter taste in most cases.
+The whey is usually watery, richer in certain sugars and has a sweeter taste.

-Cottage Cheese And Cream Cheeses More Healthful Than Most Others.
-The next step is to separate the curds from the whey.
+4. The next step is to separate the curds from the whey.
 This is done traditionally by forcing the water out of the curds with a cheese press or squeezing the curds in a cheese cloth, a semi-permeable piece of cloth that only allows the whey to pass through.

 If the process stops here, one gets what is called cottage cheese, named after people making simple cheese in their own homes.
 Among Italians, a fresh cheese that is healthful is called ricotta.